 Sow the seeds indoors early in the springtime.
 Cover the trays or pots with plastic wrap and keep them in a warm (65-70 degrees Fahrenheit) place with good natural or artificial light.
 Keep them carefully at temperatures of 60-70 degrees Fahrenheit.

 Germination should take 2-4 weeks, but sometimes it takes much longer.
 If all goes well, you should see results in a couple of weeks, but remember to be patient.

 Months could elapse before your plants emerge.
 Just keep your hopeful plants warm and provide them ample light and consistent moisture.

 Is It Better To Grow Angel’s Trumpet From Seeds Or Cuttings?

-It is quicker and easier to grow Angel Trumpets from cuttings.
+It is quicker and easier to grow Angel Trumpet flower tree from cuttings.
 Although these plants are extinct in the wild, the fact is Mother Nature has equipped them to naturalize and spread quickly and easily.
 They are vigorous growers and send out masses of adventurous roots.

 When you prune your Brugmansia, you can grow multiple new plants from each limb you cut off.
 Whether you simply stick the cut limb into a container of well-drained potting soil or put it in a jar of water, roots will begin to grow within a couple of weeks.